EyyupAlkis/About/_posts/2022-11-23-version-catalog.md

 ### Pros & Cons

-- Version Catalog is better than having buildSrc module for our dependencies.
-Because any change inside buildSrc would invalidate whole cache and require the entire project to be re-compiled.
-It cause longer build times.
-But in version catalog, changing a dependency version would impact just parts that using that dependency.
-This might not be an issue for small projects but its impact would be enourmous when it comes multi-module projects.
+- Version Catalog is better than a buildSrc module for our dependencies.
+This is because any change within buildSrc would invalidate the entire cache and require the entire project to be recompiled.
+This causes longer build times.
+But in the version catalog, changing a dependency version would only effect the parts that use that dependency.
+This may not be a problem for small projects but its impact would be huge when dealing with projects with multiple modules
-- You do not have to create another module for dependencies like buildSrc.
+- You do not need to create another module for dependencies like buildSrc.
 It is convenient to use in multi-module applications.
-All variables in version catalog will be accesible for any gradle file in the application.
+All variables in version catalog will be accessible for each gradle file in the application.
-- You do not need to give much attention and time as `ext` blocks.
+- You do not have to give much attention and time as `ext` blocks.
 - Flexible and easy to use.
-Also you can extend usage of dependencies via bundles.
+You can also extend the use of dependencies via bundles.
 - It is easier to maintain than other methods.
-It gives you hint about version updates of libraries.
+It gives you hints about version updates of libraries.